ucgmsim/nzgmdb/wiki/Home.md

 ## 🗂️ File Structure

-After a successful run of the NZGMDB pipeline, the output directory is organized into multiple top-level folders.
+After a successful run of the NZGMDB pipeline, the output directory is organised into multiple top-level folders.
 Each contains files related to specific steps in the pipeline, following a consistent naming convention for ease of traceability and downstream analysis.

 ### 📁 Top-Level Directories

 - **`flatfiles/`**
   Contains merged CSV outputs for ground motion intensity measures (IMs), component-specific results, supporting metadata, and skipped record logs.
-These files summarize the final data products and intermediate results from each pipeline stage.
+These files summarise the final data products and intermediate results from each pipeline stage.

   - **`earthquake_source_table.csv`**
     Holds source metadata for each event.